bitflags/bitflags/spec.md

 }
 ```

-The definition of this flags type has implications on the results of most operations.
+The definition of this flags type has implications on the results of other examples in this section.

 #### Truncate